Back to Colorado

 The exemption applies upon the DEA's designation or rescheduling.

-The bill requires that the product be controlled in Colorado in the same manner as the product is controlled by the DEA
+The act requires that the product be controlled in Colorado in the same manner as the product is controlled by the DEA and state law.

-The bill clarifies that its provisions do not apply to or affect the regulation of or lawful actions or conduct concerning natural medicine or natural medicine product.
+The act clarifies that its provisions do not apply to or affect the regulation of or lawful actions or conduct concerning natural medicine, natural medicine product, marijuana, or marijuana concentrate.

 Current Bill Text